GoodGuyJim/RoostagramDotNet/README.md

    grunt-cli` into your terminal/command line.
 3. Install [Bower](http://bower.io/) globally by typing `npm install -g bower`.

-I am also using[LiveReload](http://livereload.com/) because the original version did, however the Windows version is in alpha and apparently not as stable, but does work.
+I am also using [LiveReload](http://livereload.com/) because the original version did, however the Windows version is in alpha and apparently not as stable, but does work.
 It could be removed or disabled if it's causing too many problems for you

 This project uses the new Visual Studio extension "Task Runner Explorer", [here's a handy guide on how to set it up](http://www.hanselman.com/blog/introducinggulpgruntbowerandnpmsupportforvisualstudio.aspx),